Temporary Shelter

 Verification of Homelessness

-A family applying for HA shall provide the sworn statement that the family is experiencing homelessness through the CW 42: Statement of Facts-Homeless Assistance form.
-Upon receipt of a complete CW 42 form, including the sworn statement, Eligibility Staff may no longer seek additional verification, obtain consent from the family to release information to verify homelessness, or obtain a copy of the pay or quit notice for purposes of verification of homelessness.
+A family applying for HA shall provide the sworn statement that the family is experiencing homelessness through the CW 42.
+Upon receipt of a complete CW 42 form, including the sworn statement, EWs may no longer seek additional verification, obtain consent from the family to release information to verify homelessness, or obtain a copy of the pay or quit notice for purposes of verification of homelessness.

 Failure to Provide

-When the applicant/recipient returns for subsequent TS payments and does not have the required verification, the EW must use the following chart to determine the appropriate action:
+When the client returns for subsequent TS payments and does not have the required verification, the EW must use the following chart to determine the appropriate action:

 Does not verify that the TS payment was spent on shelter,